dib-lab/genome-grist/doc/configuring.md

 ```
 and then you can cherish and treasure your sourmash database forever!

-If you have lots of genomes (1000 or more?) there are other approaches that might make your life more convenient; just ask for suggestions on [the sourmash issue tracker](https://github.com/dib-lab/sourmash/issues).
+If you have lots of genomes (1000 or more?) we suggest using a workflow system to sketch and rename your genomes appropriately; please ask us for some examples over on [the sourmash issue tracker](https://github.com/dib-lab/sourmash/issues).

 We chose k=31 above (in the `sourmash sketch` command) because that matches our default parameters, and we have provided Genbank and GTDB databases for k=31 (as well as k=21 and k=51).
 But the only real requirement here is that all your databases support the same requested k-mer and scaled sizes.